jesseeproductions/coupon-creator/readme.txt

 * Upgrade - The architecture of the plugin to modern standards with a service provider system and less reliance on static methods
 * Add - Dependency checking system to prevent incompatible versions of plugins from running and causing errors
 * Add - Coupon Block to display single coupons or a loop of coupons with options to align, order
+* Tweak - Increase minimum PHP version to 5.6 and WordPress 4.9

 = 2.5.6 March 11th, 2019 =
 * Add - A filter on coupon content to use to modify the allowed tags